Schoenfeld's Anatomy of Mathematical Reasoning by Language Models: Related Work

 \subsection{Large Reasoning Models}

 The surge in LLM development has catalyzed substantial efforts to bolster their reasoning skills~\citep{ahn-etal-2024-large, besta2025reasoninglanguagemodelsblueprint, chen2025reasoningerasurveylong}.
 Most research has centered on enhancing these abilities via post-training methods.
-For instance, reinforcement learning has been utilized to steer models towards superior reasoning strategies~\citep{shao2024deepseekmathpushinglimitsmathematical, xiong2025selfrewardingcorrectionmathematicalreasoning, cui2025processreinforcementimplicitrewards}.
-Furthermore, instruction tuning using rigorously selected, high-quality datasets has proven effective in boosting performance~\citep{li-etal-2024-quantity, li-etal-2024-selective, ye2025limoreasoning, muennighoff2025s1simpletesttimescaling, li2025instruction}.
+For instance, reinforcement learning has been utilized to steer models towards superior reasoning strategies~\citep{shao2024deepseekmathpushinglimitsmathematical, xiong2025selfrewardingcorrectionmathematicalreasoning, cui2025processreinforcementimplicitrewards,xiong2025deliberate,xiongenhancing}.
+Furthermore, instruction tuning using rigorously selected, high-quality datasets has proven effective in boosting performance~\citep{li-etal-2024-quantity, li-etal-2024-selective, ye2025limoreasoning, muennighoff2025s1simpletesttimescaling, li2025instruction，li2025instructiongrad}.
 Moreover,~\citet{snell2024scalingllmtesttimecompute, learningtoreason} have shown that scaling up test time compute can also improve the reasoning capabilities of models.
 Yet, while these models demonstrate remarkable gains in mathematical reasoning on benchmarks, there remains a notable gap in systematically understanding and quantifying how these enhancements alter model behavior.
+Recent efforts have begun to bridge this gap from an information-theoretic perspective; for example,~\citet{wang2025beyond} emphasize the critical role of high-entropy minority tokens in reasoning traces during reinforcement learning and Chain-of-Thought (CoT) paths.
+Distinct from their token-level, entropy-based methodology, our work analyzes model output behavior at the semantic and cognitive levels.
+Despite these divergent starting points, our findings are strikingly aligned: while their analysis reveals the importance of logical connectors within and across sentences, our study similarly highlights the positive contribution of "Monitor"-related phase transitions in the reasoning process.